Minh-Tri090/TheMovieProject/API_DESIGN.md

 **Path Parameters:**

-- `movieId`: ID của phim cần kiểm tra
+- `movieId`: ID of the movie to check

 **Response Success (200):**